ttutisani/Xunit.Gherkin.Quick/docs/reuse-step-implementation-across-features.md

 Now, we can implement the feature classes and inject this common code into both of them.
 Xunit's dependency injection is achieved by specifying `IClassFixture<T>` interface for the feature class, which tells Xunit what needs to be injected into the class's constructor.

-Also, notice that the scenario step methods in the feature classes do nothing but redirect calls to the common code.
+Also, notice that the feature classes' scenario step methods do nothing but redirect calls to the common code.
 The only difference between the two implementations is the "When" step that was also different in the originally shown Gherkin feature texts.

 Feature one: